 - Authors also grant any third party the right to use the article freely as long as its integrity is maintained and its original authors, citation details and publisher are identified.

-In submitting a research article ('article') to any of the journals published by BioMed Central Ltd ('BioMed Central') authors are requested to certify that:
+In submitting an article ('article') to any of the journals published by BioMed Central Ltd ('BioMed Central') authors are requested to certify that:

 They are authorized by their co-authors to enter into these arrangements.

 They warrant, on behalf of themselves and their co-authors, that: